Adopted September 2020

 a.
 Promote sales tax fairness, including maintaining appropriate exemptions for agricultural inputs

 b.
-Support fair taxation for all classes of property, including ag land
+Support fair property taxation for all classes of property

 c.
 Support reasonable education funding